 Lastly, easy running is important but fast running for long periods of time get the job done.

 Results will come from this, they will not come overnight.

 Stay motivated and grow in patience.
 Patience is difficult in this sport.
 It is, sometimes, the most difficult part of training for marathons.

-If you can see this as a long-term process and on a weekly basis train at this intensity you will have conquered the distance before you even toe the line.
+Finally, if you can see this as a long-term process you will have conquered the distance before you even toe the line.

 I hope that this post has been helpful to you.
 A good recommendation is to consider investing in a heart rate monitor.
 I use the Garmin 245 and it helps me to train at the proper heart rate zones.
 Also, start paying more attention to mental training.
 Mental training and rehearsal is commonly bypassed by most runners.

 The world's top runners combine both mental as well as physical training.
 Remember, we have to train the mind just as we train the body.
 So, start spending 10 minutes daily seeing yourself getting across the finish line with 3:59:59 on the clock.